 Why Is Having Some Anxiety A Good Thing?

 Imagine never being anxious or nervous: how would you know how to take care of yourself?
 How would you know not to run across a busy road?
 Or to mind your footing when walking along the edge of a cliff?
 Or to be cautious when approaching a potentially dangerous animal?
-Feelings of anxiety are there to guide us to take care of ourselves.
+Feelings of anxiety are designed to make us aware of dangers and are there to guide us to take care of ourselves.

 Some people suffering from anxiety want to get rid of their anxiety completely.
 Although this might sound attractive it would not be a sensible plan.
+The alertness that comes with anxiety is helpful.
+Having just the right amount of anxiety and alertness helps us to perform at our best.
+Think about a sprinter running a race, or a student taking an exam – not enough anxiety/alertness and won’t perform at their best.
 The graph below shows why having some anxiety is a good thing.

 What Types Of Anxiety Are There?